jetbrains-academy/gateway-to-pandas/Pandas/First Steps for Data Preparation/Create and manipulate a DataFrame/task.md

 1. Add a new column called `Month cost` to the DataFrame with the following values: `[50000, 800000, 200000, 500000]`.
 2. Compute the `Annual cost in thousands` and add this column to the DataFrame.

-<div class="hint">You could operate with columns as they are numbers.
-Also use int64 type for column `Annual salary in thousands`.</div>
+<div class="hint">You can operate with the columns assuming they have numbers.
+Also, use the int64 type for the column `Annual salary in thousands`.</div>